Edgemere in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by National Park Service, U.S. Department of the Interior.

 Topics and series.
 This historical marker is listed in this topic list: War of 1812.
-In addition, it is included in the Star Spangled Banner National Historic Trail series list.
+In addition, it is included in the Star-Spangled Banner National Historic Trail series list.
 A significant historical date for this entry is September 12, 1814.

 Location.
 39° 13.222′ N, 76° 25.874′ W. Marker is in Edgemere, Maryland, in Baltimore County.
-Marker is at the intersection of North Point Spur and Bay Shore Road, on the right when traveling south on North Point Spur.
+It is at the intersection of North Point Spur and Bay Shore Road, on the right when traveling south on North Point Spur.
 Located near the Black Marsh Trail parking lot in North Point State Park.
 Touch for map.
 Marker is at or near this postal address: 8400 North Point Rd, Sparrows Point MD 21219, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on September 20, 2023.
+This page was last revised on May 4, 2025.
 It was originally submitted on December 19, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 517 times since then and 11 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on December 19, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 750 times since then and 14 times this year.
+Photos: 1, 2, 3. submitted on December 19, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.